fltk/fltk/README.CMake.txt

     is always 'ON' if FLTK_USE_SYSTEM_LIBDECOR is 'ON'.

 FLTK_USE_PANGO - default OFF (see note below)
+    This option is highly recommended under X11 if FLTK is expected to draw text that does not use the latin alphabet.
     Enables use of the Pango library for drawing text.
 Pango supports all unicode-defined scripts and gives FLTK limited support of right-to-left scripts.
 This option makes sense only under X11 or Wayland, and also